SashaWouse/EasyLang/README.md

 # EasyLang

-an application that helps to learn new vocabulary in other languages by scanning images.
+an application that helps to learn new vocabulary in other languages by scanning images with Augmented Reality module.

-# Main Features
+### Main Features
 1. Kotlin
-2. Jetpsck Compose
+2. Jetpack Compose
 3. MVVM
-4. ARCore tracking
+4. Retrofit
+5. Augmented Reality module
+6. Yandex Translate API